uokoro/Project-Templates/README.md

 # Project-Templates
-This repo will house templates for the most executed Parkway Projects Development Templates
+This repository will house Visual Studio and other project type templates for the most executed Parkway Projects Development Work